joshpeterson/joshpeterson.github.io/_posts/2013-07-23-a-brief-introduction-to-syllogisms.md

 * Mortal: a state of existence in which one will die (major term)
 * Socrates: the Greek philosopher (minor term)

-This syllogism has two premises. (minor term)
+This syllogism has two premises.

 * Major, universal premise: All men are mortal.
 * Minor, specific premise: Socrates is a man.